-- In TCP, recognition of dropped packets on the sender side is implemented by timeouts, i.e., if a packet is not acknowledged in some time frame it is considered as lost.
-Thus, some time elapses between a congested router dropping a packet and the affected flow decreasing its rate which in turn causes other flows to suffer packet loss in the congested router since the congestion is not remedied immediately. - How long a sender should wait for the acknowledgement of a sent packet depends on the RTT.
-For determining the waiting time, a variable called smoothed RTT (SRTT), set initially to the RTT of the first acknowledged packet, is used.
-The new SRTT is the weighted ("smoothed") mean of the last SRTT and the RTT of the last acknowledged packet. - Over time, various heuristics have been incorporated into TCP to improve performance, e.g., the slow-start algorithm which governs the initial growth of the size of the congestion window.
+- Over time, various heuristics have been incorporated into TCP to improve performance, e.g., the slow-start algorithm which governs the initial growth of the size of the congestion window.
 According to slow-start, whenever a packet is acknowledged, the window size is increased by one packet.
 Thus, the initially small window grows exponentially in size until a certain threshold is reached upon which the additive increase part of AIMD starts.
-Thereby, the time where the network is not used close to full capacity is reduced. - TCP relies on the goodwill of the senders as this is where the adjustment of the flow rates takes place.
+This reduces the time to reach a reasonable bandwidth after a new connection has started. - TCP relies on the goodwill of the senders as this is where the adjustment of the flow rates takes place.
 You may tweak your local version of the TCP protocol in order to obtain more bandwidth for yourself, e.g., by simply ignoring the multiplicative decrease.